 3. Polarr Photo Editor

 As stated, Pixlr Editor is leagues behind Photoshop, and Sumo Paint is even slightly behind that.
-So when you need some amazing easy-to-use filters, that work offline Polarr is probably the best choice.
+So when you need amazing easy-to-use filters, that work offline Polarr is probably the best choice.

-There are some other apps available on the browser-based platform, especially if yours can run Android apps.
+There are other apps available on the browser-based platform, especially if yours can run Android apps.
 While those are great apps, they can’t possibly be recommended as Photoshop alternatives for Chromebooks.
 However, if you still want some other choice than those mentioned above, you can try GIMP on rollApp.

 Read Next: How to Recover Deleted Bookmark in Chrome